larpchronicles/rules/martialskills.md

 _The fifth purchase is 27 Skill Points (15+12)._

-<h2 id="physical-strikes">**Physical Strikes**</h2>
+## Physical Strikes

-**	**Physical strikes are weapon delivered combat effects used by characters.
+Physical strikes are weapon delivered combat effects used by characters.
 A physical strike is delivered once using a weapon attack, and must strike the target character successfully without being blocked in order to be a successful attack.
 Physical strikes are considered used whether the attack was successful or not.
 Physical strikes that are blocked by shields or weapons, have been blocked and are considered unsuccessful attacks.
 Unsuccessful physical strikes and physical strikes that have been resisted can be regained by the character resting.
 Physical strike effects are not magical in nature; therefore, they cannot be removed by the Dispel Magic spell or any removal skill that is limited to effects of magical origin only.

-<h3 id="critical-strikes">**Critical Strikes**</h3>
+### Critical Strikes

-_<span style="text-decoration:underline;">Critical Strike I</span>_
+####  Critical Strike I

 This skill allows the character to perform a single attack adding +5 base weapon damage.
 This skill is expended once used.

 Requires any Weapon skill.

-_<span style="text-decoration:underline;">Critical Strike III</span>_
+#### Critical Strike III

 This skill allows the character to perform a single attack adding +15 base weapon damage.
 This skill is expended once used.

 Requires the Critical Strike I skill.

-_<span style="text-decoration:underline;">Critical Strike V</span>_
+#### Critical Strike V

 This skill allows the character to perform a single attack adding +25 base weapon damage.
 This skill is expended once used.

 Requires the Critical Strike III skill.

-_<span style="text-decoration:underline;">Critical Strike VII</span>_
+#### Critical Strike VII

 This skill allows the character to perform a single attack adding +35 base weapon damage.
 This skill is expended once used.

 Requires the Critical Strike V skill.

-_<span style="text-decoration:underline;">Critical Strike IX</span>_
+#### Critical Strike IX

 This skill allows the character to perform a single attack adding +45 base weapon damage.
 This skill is expended once used.

 Requires the Critical Strike VII skill.

 <table>